FounderLabs-io/resources/content/Customer Development.md

 **Examples in "If-Then" Format**

+> [!examples]
+>
-- Science: "If a pond's water temperature rises 2+ degrees, then the algae population will increase by 50%".
+> - Science: "If a pond's water temperature rises 2+ degrees, then the algae population will increase by 50%".
-- Health: "If athletes follow daily cold showers, then their endurance increases".
+> - Health: "If athletes follow daily cold showers, then their endurance increases".
-- Education: "If students sleep at least 8 hours, then they will achieve higher test scores".
+> - Education: "If students sleep at least 8 hours, then they will achieve higher test scores".

 The more specific the variable ("2+ degrees") and the change ("50%+ more algae") the better.